FireEmblemUniverse/VBA-Blitz-Tendency/CONTRIBUTING.md

 2) Strict version control will be used.
  - Adding any new assets must be done through a branch and pull request.
  - Each pull request should pass tests.
 See "Testing".
- - For consistency's sake, new lines will use '\n\r'.

 3) Only newly created open source assets will be used (with exceptions).
  - See subpoints on #1.